-Balance issues are frequent in the elderly population associated with common illnesses such as glaucoma, cataracts, and diabetes.
+Balance issues are frequent in the elderly and are associated with common illnesses such as glaucoma, cataracts, and diabetes.

 Cardiac problems and inner ear issues can also cause problems with balance.

-Hip fractures are a typical result of falls, with lengthy hospitalizations and declining health occurring after that.
+Hip fractures are a typical result of falls, with lengthy hospitalizations and declining health occurring afterward.

-One of the leading health concerns for people over the age of 60 is falling, which is often related to balance problems.
+One of the leading health concerns for people over 60 is falling, often related to balance problems.

-Each year millions of adults fall, and one in five of those falls leads to serious injury.
+Millions of adults fall yearly, and one in five falls leads to serious injury.

-Although the imbalance in older persons can be complex, there are a few simple precautions that everyone can follow to aid in fall prevention for an active old age.
+Although the imbalance in older persons can be complex, everyone can follow a few simple precautions to aid in fall prevention for an active old age.

-Balance in standing and walking is a skill that older adults can learn to maintain and improve, and it is dependent on good general physical condition.
+Balance in standing and walking is a skill that older adults can learn to maintain and improve, and it depends on good general physical condition.

-Therefore, sound nutrition and health habits — including regular exercises, such as walking, strength training can go a long way toward fall prevention.
+Therefore, sound nutrition and health habits — including regular exercises, walking, and strength training can go a long way toward fall prevention.